 DINNER IN INDIAN SHORES

 Round off your trip in style, enjoying a surf and turf dinner at Salt Rock Grill.
 This restaurant was absolutely packed on our visit, and had a smart old-world feel.
 There’s a huge menu of seafood and steaks, and flavours were excellent.
+Nearby, Indian Rocks is also a lovely area to visit.

 WHERE TO STAY IN ST PETERSBURG & ST PETE BEACH, FLORIDA